-The Equality Act 2010 has separate provisions with regard to discrimination against a woman, which occurs because of her pregnancy or in connection with her maternity leave.
+The Equality Act 2010 (EqA 2010) has separate provisions with regard to discrimination against a woman, which occurs because of her pregnancy or in connection with her maternity leave.

-The provision regarding pregnancy and maternity discrimination defines a period called the ‘protected period’.
+The provisions regarding pregnancy and maternity discrimination define a period called the ‘protected period’.
 That period:

 begins when the relevant woman’s pregnancy begins, and

-at the end of the additional maternity leave period, or when she returns to work after the pregnancy (if that is earlier), in cases where the woman has the right to ordinary and additional maternity leave
+at the end of the maternity leave period, or when she returns to work after the pregnancy (if that is earlier), in cases where the woman has the right to maternity leave

-two weeks after the end of the pregnancy, if she does not have the right to ordinary and additional maternity leave
+two weeks after the end of the pregnancy, if she does not have the right to maternity leave

-A person discriminates against a woman if, in the protected period in relation to a pregnancy of hers, he treats her unfavourably:
+A person discriminates against a woman if, in the protected period in relation to a pregnancy of hers, she is treated unfavourably:

 because of the pregnancy